gregr/ina/nscheme/README.md

       - the handler decides when we want to do extreme things like this
       - platform can provide some default handlers, and users can override and augment this set of handlers
         - default reinstantiation handler for an open file might just say, "sorry, can't reinstantiate this without more context"

-reimplement read and write
-- a variant for syntax objects
-- a variant for styled document objects

 continue with tty library and other posix-interfacing stuff